 Patti Robinson Kaufmann First Connection Program

 If you've been recently diagnosed with cancer, you may find it helpful to speak with someone who's been through treatment and learned how to manage the same disease you're trying to cope with each day.
-The Patti Robinson Kaufmann First Connection Program is a peer-to-peer program that links newly diagnosed patients and their families with trained volunteers who have been touched firsthand by a blood cancer and shared similar experiences.
+The Patti Robinson Kaufmann First Connection Program is a peer-to-peer program that matches newly diagnosed patients and their families with trained volunteers who have been touched firsthand by a blood cancer and shared similar experiences.

 Trained volunteer survivors offer caring support and information by sharing their special perspectives on the recovery process.
 First Connection participants and volunteers are matched by age, diagnosis and gender when possible.